adaptive-democracy/hopeful-path/talks/talk.democracy/slides.md

 ---

-## Persistent Constitutions
+# persistent constitutions

+- choosing an *entire* constitution makes it easy to choose something coherent
+- voters have *full* control over society
-allowing constitutions to be defined democratically means the voters have *full* control. each of them can input an arbitrary amount of information into the system, since a constitutional document can define any rules imaginable
+- voters can input an *arbitrary* amount of information
+- elections are still not noisy

 ---
 layout: chapter-title